eliduvid/enum_common_fields/README.md

 ### Weird combinations of accessors with one annotation
 I just don't believe that somebody needs to generate only owning and mutable accessor for a field frequently enough to talk about it.
 ### Conversions
 As of now, only conversion that the macro performs are those from `Deref` and `DerefMut` traits.
-For example, you can use `str` as a type of read only accessor of `String` field.
-This way the accessor will return `&str`.
+For example, you can use `str` as a type of ref accessors of `String` field.
+This way the accessors will return `&str` and `&mut str`.
 But it does not call `into()` or any other conversions.